Marge Redmond: On television

 Redmond may be best known as Sister Jacqueline in The Flying Nun, which aired on ABC from 1967-70.
 She was nominated for an Emmy for Outstanding Supporting Actress in a Comedy Series for her role as Sister Jacqueline during the 1967-68 season.
-She made guest appearances on television programs ranging from Ben Casey (1962) through Law & Order (1997).
+She made guest appearances on television programs including Ben Casey (1962) and Law & Order (1997).
 She made a guest appearance on Perry Mason in 1965 as Henrietta Hull in "The Case of the Mischievous Doll".
-Other credits include a recurring role as Mrs. McCardle in Matlock, two appearances (as different characters) on The Munsters, and one-time appearances on Barnaby Jones, Family, Quincy, M.E., The Cosby Show, The Sandy Duncan Show, Ryan's Hope, The Donna Reed Show, The Rockford Files, Murphy Brown, Mama's Family, Married... with Children, The Twilight Zone, The Practice, and others including My Favorite Martian.
+Other credits include a recurring role as Mrs. McCardle in Matlock, two appearances (as different characters) on The Munsters, and one-time appearances on Barnaby Jones; Family; Quincy, M.E.; The Cosby Show; The Sandy Duncan Show; Ryan's Hope; The Donna Reed Show; The Rockford Files; Murphy Brown; Mama's Family; Married... with Children; The Twilight Zone; The Practice; My Favorite Martian; and others.

 Redmond was also well known for her portrayal of sage innkeeper Sarah Tucker in a series of television commercials for Cool Whip during the 1970s.

 On film

-Films in which Redmond appeared include The Trouble with Angels (1966), Billy Wilder's Fortune Cookie (1966), Alfred Hitchcock's Family Plot (1976) and Woody Allen's Manhattan Murder Mystery (1993).
+Films in which Redmond appeared include The Trouble with Angels (1966), Billy Wilder's The Fortune Cookie (1966), Alfred Hitchcock's Family Plot (1976) and Woody Allen's Manhattan Murder Mystery (1993).